 What we do

-This MISA Zimbabwe does at community level through meetings aimed at by raising awareness on their rights to access information and free expression through an independent and professional media.
-MISA Zimbabwe’s civic awareness efforts have seen the citizens participate at community and national level in campaigns to reform the media environment.
-Key achievements in this regard include their participation in the constitutional referendum in 2013.
-Zimbabweans overwhelmingly made demands for an explicit guarantee for freedom of expression and access to information, which are today found in Sections 61 & 62 of the constitution. and the participation
+This MISA Zimbabwe does at community level through meetings aimed at raising awareness on citizens’ rights to access to information and free expression through an independent and professional media.
+MISA Zimbabwe’s civic awareness efforts have enhanced citizens’ participation at community and national level in campaigns to reform the media policy and legislative environment to foster the exercise of freedom of expression and access to information.

-MISA Zimbabwe also runs a Media Defence Fund that caters for litigation and legal assistance for journalists and media houses that find themselves on the confronted with law suits, arrests and violations.
+MISA Zimbabwe also runs a Media Defence Fund through which legal assistance is provided to media practitioners and institutions with the aim of protecting media freedom and freedom of expression. hat caters for litigation and legal assistance for journalists and media houses that find themselves on the confronted with law suits, arrests and violations.
 Over the years, the fund has assisted journalists by catering for medical bills, support while incarcerated and lawyers fees.